 Lion Fish

-They are either solitary or in group containing one male and a few female.
-The male lion fish is highly territorial and will protects his territory pretty fiercely.
+They are either solitary or in a group containing one male and a few females.
+The male lion fish is highly territorial and will protect his territory pretty fiercely.

 Lion fish are extremely common in Zanzibar.
 You will definitely see them on all dive sites.